sean-smith/scale-out-computing-on-aws/docs/tutorials/launch-your-first-job.md

 ~~~
 ***

-**Run a simple script on 5 m5.24xlarge SPOT instances as long as bid price is lower than $2.5 per hour**
+#### Run a simple script on 5 m5.24xlarge SPOT instances as long as instance price is lower than $2.5 per hour

 This job will use SPOT instances.
 Instances will be automatically terminated if BID price is higher than $2.5 / per hour per instance